 - Fillings.
 You can jazz it up by adding a layer of vanilla pudding, white chocolate pudding, lemon pudding, or even cream cheese.

 Serve Lemon Raspberry Icebox Cake after a summer BBQ, or as part of a spring brunch.
 Fill your dessert table with other fresh and fabulous desserts like these Blueberry Cheesecake Ice Cream Cupcakes, my Strawberry Cream Cheese Pie, classic Pineapple Cake, or this amazing Dessert Charcuterie Board!

 Pin this recipe to save for laterPin this recipe to your favorite board

 - 9-10 large graham crackers

-- In a large bowl, whip cream until soft peaks form.
+- In a large bowl, whip the cream with a hand mixer until soft peaks form.
 Add the sugar and vanilla and whip until stiff peaks form.
-Fold in lemon curd (it’s okay to leave a lemon swirl and not mix completely!).
+Fold the lemon curd into the cream mixture – it’s okay to leave a lemon swirl and not mix completely!

-- In the bottom of a 8x8" pan, lay half of the graham crackers (enough to cover the bottom in a single layer).
-Spread with half of the whipped cream filling, and top with half of the raspberries.
+- In the bottom of an 8×8″ baking pan, casserole dish, or trifle bowl, lay half of the graham crackers (enough to cover the bottom in a single layer).
+Spread half of the whipped cream filling on top of the first layer of graham crackers, and top with half of the raspberries.

-- Repeat layers one more time, pressing the graham crackers down gently, using the remaining ingredients.
+- Repeat layers one more time, pressing the graham crackers down gently.